-What do I Need to Know about Disability Support Services?
+What do I need to know about Disability Support Services?

 Your DRC may request documentation related to your disability and its potential impact in the academic setting.
 The Association on Higher Education and Disability (AHEAD) has provided professional guidance related to disability documentation in higher education.
 OTC utilizes AHEAD’s professional guidance as a framework for the use of documentation in establishing disability, supporting student needs, and fulfilling accommodation requests.
-Documentation can take a variety of forms including your self-report, staff observation and interaction, and/or information received from external or third parties.
+Documentation can take a variety of forms including student’s self-report, staff observation and interaction, and/or information received from external or third parties.
 External or third parties may include educational records from school systems and/or medical records from health care providers.
 If you do not have a copy of these records, you and/or your DRC may request copies from the appropriate sources.
-These records will be maintained within the DSS office and kept confidential.
+These records will be maintained within the DSS office and kept strictly confidential.

 You will then be provided with an Accommodation Letter via your OTC email.
-This letter can be provided to your instructors, at your discretion, to inform them of your accommodations.
+If you desire to receive accommodations in the classroom, you must present this letter to your instructor(s).
 We strongly advise you meet with your instructor in person to discuss how they can best support you in the classroom and to determine which accommodations may be applicable in their course.
-You may email this letter to your instructors; however, we do encourage you to meet with them to establish an open line of communication.
-Please contact your DRC if you experience any difficulties with accessibility or course content as your semester progresses.
-Adjustments to your Accommodation Plan may be necessary.
+You may also email this letter to your instructors.
+Again, however, we strongly recommend you meet with them in person to establish an open line of communication.
+Please contact your DRC if you experience any difficulties during the semester.
+Your Accommodation Plan is a fluid document and, as such, can be adjusted as needed.
+Please make contact with your DRC prior to each semester to evaluate and update your Accommodation Plan.

 For any questions pertaining to DSS processes or services, please contact our office by phone at 417-447-8189 or firstname.lastname@example.org.
 Office hours are Monday-Thursday 7:30 am to 5:00 pm and Friday 7:30 am to 4:30 pm.

-Service animals and emotional support animals are increasingly common on today’s college campuses.
+Service animals and emotional support animals (ESA) are increasingly common on today’s college campuses.
 Both service animals and emotional support animals are allowed on all OTC campuses and in all OTC education centers.
 Exceptions to campus access may include sterile environments and/or those requiring personal protective equipment.
-Determinations for accessing these areas will be made on an individual basis.
+Determinations for access will be made on an individual basis.

 A service animal, as defined by the Americans with Disabilities Act (ADA), is a dog that has been trained to perform an active task for the benefit of an individual with a disability.
 Students are not required to register a service animal.
 Additional information about service animals can be found at: